 The ‘heart of the castle’, providing access to some of the most important rooms of this stately home.

 The Ante Room formed part of the original house built in the mid-18th century.
 It was created from a much smaller hallway in 1936, following a fire in 1934.
-The room features art depicting members of the Hill family, including a bust of Wills Hill, First Marquess of Downshire, who is credited with developing much of the town of Hillsborough.
+The room features art depicting members of the Hill family, including the Ombersley miniatures and a bust of Wills Hill, First Marquess of Downshire, who is credited with developing much of the town of Hillsborough.

 Throne Room